mattbierner/blog.mattbierner.com/_posts/2015-07-23-of-interneting-trees-with-python-and-pi.md

 * Update `DIR` to point to where your copy of `main.py` lives.
 * Copy it into `/etc/init`
-* Make sure both all scripts are executable.
+* Make sure all scripts are executable.
 * Run `sudo update-rc.d plantre.init.d.sh defaults` to register script to be run at init.

 Start or stop the script by running: